stejwes/universitymaterials/CabFareAndCarWash/README.md

 ![This is a gif that shows the functionality of the "Carwash" section of the application.](res/carwash.gif)

 This is a gif that shows the functionality of the "Cab Fare" class of the application.
-The cab fare section is more self explanatory, the base rate plus the multiplier times the miles travelled is returned, which is also based on the type of vehicle chosen.
+The cab fare section is more self explanatory, the base rate plus the multiplier times the miles travelled is returned, based on the type of vehicle chosen.

 ![This is a gif that shows the functionality of the "Cab Fare" section of the application.](res/cabfare.gif)